klausbrunner/sunpath-r/carpet.md

 ![](carpet_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Doesn’t have the same mysterious vibe as the previous ones, but it’s a bit more useful now.
+Doesn’t have the same mysterious vibe as the previous ones, but it’s a bit more useful now: we can clearly see those very long Northern summer days and depressingly short winter days, peaking on 21 December and 21 June, respectively.
 Of course, don’t forget all times are UTC.
-You can also tell solarpos-cli to use the proper local timezone (Europe/Rome).
+You can also tell solarpos-cli to use the proper local timezone (Europe/Stockholm).